 Funding, flexibility and innovation

-A £210 million package of government and National Lottery funding has been developed to help the sector through this crisis.
-We've also put out a call to innovators for solutions to inequalities in activity levels worsened by coronavirus.
+A £270 million package of government and National Lottery funding has been developed to help the sector through this crisis, including a Return to Play Fund.

 What happens next?